carbon-design-system/carbon-charts/packages/vue/README.md

 Carbon Charts Vue is a thin Vue.js wrapper around the vanilla JavaScript `@carbon/charts` component library.
 The charts are based on D3.js, a peer dependency.
 This version is for Vue.js ^3.3.0.
 For Vue.js 2.x support, please use `@carbon/charts-vue@latest`.

-The required styles should be imported from `@carbon/charts-vue/styles.css` and `@carbon/styles/css/styles.css`.
+The required styles should be imported from `@carbon/charts-vue/styles.css`.
 Additional documentation is provided in the Storybook demos.

 **[Storybook demos](https://carbon-design-system.github.io/carbon-charts/vue)**